iamjamlin/AuraMuse/support/en/index.md

 Terms of Use:
 https://iamjamlin.github.io/AuraMuse/terms/

-## About Auralis
+## About AuraMuse

-Auralis is designed to be a calm space you can return to whenever you need a moment of rest.
+AuraMuse is designed to be a calm space you can return to whenever you need a moment of rest.

-Whether you are having trouble sleeping, feeling tired, trying to focus, or simply hoping to hear a gentle affirmation, Auralis is here to quietly accompany you.
+Whether you are having trouble sleeping, feeling tired, trying to focus, or simply hoping to hear a gentle affirmation, AuraMuse is here to quietly accompany you.